Leopoldo Brizuela

-Leopoldo Brizuela (June 8, 1963 – May 14, 2019) was an Argentine journalist, writer and translator.
+Leopoldo Brizuela (June 8, 1963 – May 14, 2019) was an Argentine journalist, writer, and translator.
 He was born in La Plata in 1963.

-He won a number of literary awards, including the 2012 Premio Alfaguara for his novel Una misma noche.
-As a translator, he translated the works of American writers such as Henry James, Flannery O'Connor and Eudora Welty.
+Brizuela received multiple literary awards, including the 2012 Premio Alfaguara for his novel Una misma noche.
+As a translator, he worked on the writings of American authors such as Henry James, Flannery O'Connor, and Eudora Welty.